EdOverflow/security-template/index.md

 ## Third-party Services

-{{ company_name }} uses the following third-party services.
+{{ site.company_name }} uses the following third-party services.
 If you discover an issue make sure to report it to the service's security team.

 <!-- Insert list of third-party services here. -->